-Lability coverage starts with $100,000, which can pay damages and legal expenses if you are sued because you accidentally injured or hurt another person or damaged that person’s property.
+Liability coverage starts with $100,000, which can pay damages and legal expenses if you are sued because you accidentally injured or hurt another person or damaged that person’s property.

 It’s recommended by various sources that you should have enough coverage for your personal effects in the event they are damaged or destroyed.

-The coverage should protect the full value of your personal belongings, from clothes to furniture and from electronics to appliances, to name a few.
+The coverage should protect the full value of your personal belongings, from clothes to furniture and electronics to appliances, to name a few.